 Sensor data accuracy :: In order to capture accurate & robust data, the sensors have to be positioned in the correct location each and every time the smart garment is put on.
 For measuring stuff like heart rate or EMG, it needs to maintain skin contact for proper measurements.
 If sensor positions are off (by a bit too much) or skin contact is not maintained, the data collected becomes meaningless and cannot be compared with previous datasets.
 Not to mention the effect of sweat on EMG electrodes.

 Custom fitting :: This relates closely to the above point.
 Most sports compression wear are made in standard sizes.
 Sometimes one might find their compression garment being a bit too long at the legs or too short for the arms or too tight around a joint and too loose at a certain spot.
 It’s fine on a regular compression garment.
-But when sensors come into play, especially when there is fabric type of sensors (that measures compression or stretch), perhaps a custom-fit garment could be a more optimal solution.
+But when sensors come into play, especially when there is a fabric type of sensors (that measures compression or stretch), perhaps a custom-fit garment could be a more optimal solution.

 Application :: This is possibly the most important challenge – designing a smart sports garment that solves a real need.
 It could be a very niche area or a wide-spread problem.
 But the starting point would be talking to athletes, coaches and sports scientists, to identify where the need is or what needs to be tracked.
 Then the smart garment that is developed would be a solution and not just a cool piece of technology.

 What’s in the marketplace

 Having said that, over the last 4-5 years, more than a handful of companies have taken up these challenges and developed their own smart sports garments.
 A quick search on google (at the point of writing this) shows that there are at least 5-6 smart sports garments in the market.